Registered Retirement Savings Plans (RRSPs)

 To help Canadians save for retirement, the federal government makes tax allowances for those who contribute to registered plans.

 - Contributing money to an RRSP can lower your income, so you pay less in taxes.

 - Once invested, your contributions grow tax-deferred.
 That means you don’t pay tax on any earned income or capital gains until you take it out.

-Each year, Canadians may contribute up to 18% of their income, up to a maximum of $20,000 (as of 2008).
+Each year, Canadians may contribute the lesser of up to 18% of their earned income or the maximum annual RRSP deduction limit that is set by Canada Revenue Agency.
+Check the Canada Revenue Agency website for this year’s annual RRSP deduction limit.
 If you don’t contribute the maximum amount, you may accumulate the leftover room.
 Once contributed, the money becomes “registered.”

 Withdrawing from an RRSP

 Since you receive tax benefits from contributing to an RRSP, there are restrictions on withdrawals.
 To deregister or withdraw funds, you must pay tax, an administrative fee and any fees associated with the investments.

 However, in 2 instances1 you may withdraw funds without taxes:

 Home Buyers' Plan – allows you to withdraw up to $25,000 from RRSPs to buy or build a qualifying home for yourself (as a first-time home buyer).

 - You may still qualify as a first-time home buyer if you own a rental property or if you have not recently owned a home.